Will Pascal Siakam make an All-NBA team?

 So much can happen between now and when the final determination is made.
-If the regular season resumes, throw it all out the window because there's simply too much basketball left to be played with plenty of time to sort it out.
+When the regular season resumes, throw it all out the window because there's simply too much basketball left to be played with plenty of time to sort it out.
 But as it stands now, I'd have Siakam on All-NBA Third Team.

 The views here do not represent those of the NBA or its clubs.